 Because the focus of governmental funds is narrower than that of the government-wide financial statements, it is useful to compare the information presented for governmental funds with similar information presented for governmental activities in the government-wide financial statements.
 By doing so, readers may better understand the long-term impact of the government's near-term financing decisions.
-Both the governmental fund balance sheet and the governmental fund statement of revenues, expenditures, and changes in fund balances provide information to facilitate this comparison between governmental funds and governmental activities.
+Both the Reconciliation of the Balance Sheet - Governmental Funds to the Statement of Net Position and the Reconciliation of the Statement of Revenues, Expenditures, and Changes in Fund Balances - Governmental Funds to Statement of Activities provide information to facilitate this comparison between governmental funds and governmental activities.